Rockneeraj/mininet/README.md

 ### How does it work?

-Mininet creates virtual networks using process-based virtualization and network namespaces - features that are available in recent Linux kernels.
-In Mininet, hosts are emulated as `bash` processes running in a network namespace, so any code that would normally run on a Linux server (like a web server or client program) should run just fine within a Mininet "Host".
-The Mininet "Host" will have its own private network interface and can only see its own processes.
+OVSForest creates virtual networks using process-based virtualization and network namespaces - features that are available in recent Linux kernels.
+In OVSForest, hosts are emulated as `bash` processes running in a network namespace, so any code that would normally run on a Linux server (like a web server or client program) should run just fine within a OVSForest "Host".
+The OVSForest "Host" will have its own private network interface and can only see its own processes.
 Switches in Mininet are software-based switches like Open vSwitch or the OpenFlow reference switch.
 Links are virtual ethernet pairs, which live in the